firefly431/roguelike/implementation.md

   * Rendering

 Components (all have `id` field)
+  * Information (player can inspect objects if they have collision)
   * (Graphical) Position (x, y)
   * Collision (tile x, y, size)
   * Input (probably a tagged union)